Crop Insurance

 Despite the critical role crop insurance plays in protecting farmers from natural and economic disasters and in supporting rural economies, presidents of both parties have historically tried to cut crop insurance funding using the budget and appropriations process.

 PIA routinely works with a coalition of organizations that represent every part of the crop supply chain to protect the funding of the federal crop insurance program.
 This advocacy is required due to past attempts to cut the program.
-In 2015, Congress cut $3 billion cut to the program, but PIA and its allies successfully pushed for a statutory reversal to the cuts.
+For example, in 2015, Congress cut $3 billion from the program, but PIA and its allies successfully pushed for a statutory reversal to the cuts.
 In addition, billions of dollars in cuts to crop insurance have been included in presidential budget requests for most of the last decade.
-Indeed, past budget requests from as recently as Fiscal Year (FY) 2021 included an eight percent cut to the USDA, and crop insurance specifically would have been cut by $25 billion over the forthcoming decade.

 Cuts to the program compromise the affordability and availability of crop insurance for farmers, seriously undermining the strength of the farm safety net.
-But our current national condition of unprecedented inflation makes such cuts particularly burdensome for farmers and rural America.
-Now may be the worst possible time to reduce funding for the federal crop insurance program, on which so many farmers and ranchers rely to stay afloat.
-PIA will continue to work against any attempts to cut crop insurance throughout 2023.
+PIA will continue to work against any attempts to cut crop insurance throughout 2024.

 Seeking inflation adjustments